-Based on our current operating plan that includes expected proceeds from a development contract signed in April 2017 with a major technology company and including the \$5.0 million payment due to us in October 2018 under a licensing agreement that was executed with a customer in May 2018, we anticipate that we have sufficient cash and cash equivalents to fund our operations through June 2019.
+Based on our current operating plan that includes expected proceeds from a development contract signed in April 2017 with a major technology company, expected proceeds of \$2.0 million from the April 2019 registered direct offering, and without additional proceeds from the sale of shares under our existing Purchase Agreement with Lincoln Park, we anticipate that we have sufficient cash and cash equivalents to fund our operations through July 2019.
 Our receipt of proceeds under our April 2017 development contract is subject to our completion of certain milestones, and we can provide no assurance that such milestones will be completed.
 We will require additional capital to fund our operating plan past that time.
 We plan to obtain additional capital through the issuance of equity or debt securities, product sales and/or licensing activities.

 We are introducing new technology and products into an emerging market which creates significant uncertainty about our ability to accurately project revenue, costs and cash flows.
-Our capital requirements will depend on many factors, including, but not limited to, the commercial success of our LBS engines, the rate at which ODMs and OEMs introduce products incorporating our PicoP® scanning technology and the market acceptance and competitive position of such products.
+Our capital requirements will depend on many factors, including, but not limited to, the commercial success of our LBS engines, the rate at which OEMs and ODMs introduce products incorporating our PicoP® scanning technology and the market acceptance and competitive position of such products.
 If revenues are less than we anticipate, if we fail to meet milestones for future payments or have to repay amounts already received under our April 2017 development contract, if the mix of revenues and the associated margins varies from anticipated amounts or if expenses exceed the amounts budgeted, we may require additional capital earlier than expected to fund our operations.
 In addition, our operating plan provides for the development of strategic relationships with suppliers of components, products and systems, and equipment manufacturers that may require additional investments by us.